elixir-webrtc/ex_webrtc/guides/intro.md

 ```

 > #### ICE candidates {: .info}
-> ICE candidates are, simplifying a bit, the IP addresses that PeerConnectin will try to use to establish a connection with the other peer.
+> ICE candidates are, simplifying a bit, the IP addresses that PeerConnection will try to use to establish a connection with the other peer.
 > Candidates can be included in the offer/answer, or (if Trickle ICE is enabled, and by default it is) can be gathered asynchronously and exchanged
-> after the offer/answer negotiation already happened (using the same medium as the offer/answer, e.g. a WebSocket server, or anything else).
+> after the offer/answer negotiation already happened (using any medium, i.e. the same WebSocket server used for the offer/answer, or some other way).
 >
 > In JavaScript:
 >